iOS | Work with SFSafariViewController

 An alternative to the re-sign option is to add the device's UDID to your application's provisioning profile and install it without the re-signing functionality.

-On iOS 12.2 and above, if an objects command (be it an automation or usage of object spy) was performed in an SFSafariViewController in an app which has not been signed with a developer certificate, a device reboot may be required to allow DOM objects interaction in SFSafariViewControllers on apps which have been signed correctly.
+On iOS 12.2 and later, if an object's command (be it an automation or usage of object spy) was performed in a SFSafariViewController in an app that has not been signed with a developer certificate, a device reboot may be required to allow DOM objects interaction in SFSafariViewControllers in apps that have been signed correctly.